Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Introduction

-In addition to the traditional theoretical formalism based on fluctuational electrodynamics~\cite{PvH}, a fully quantum theoretical framework utilizing the nonequilibrium Green's function (NEGF) has been established to calculate the heat current between metallic bodies~\cite{JSW0, JSW1, GT18, GT19, Wise22, JSW23, JSW23_2}.
-In this work, we start from the microscopic Hamiltonian and extend the NEGF formalism to study near-field radiative energy transfer in the presence of periodic time modulations.
+In addition to the traditional theoretical formalism based on fluctuational electrodynamics~\cite{PvH}, a fully quantum theoretical framework utilizing the nonequilibrium Green's function (NEGF) has been established to calculate the near-field heat current mediated by charge fluctuations~\cite{JSW0, JSW1, GT18, GT19, Wise22, JSW23, JSW23_2}.
+In this work, we start from the microscopic Hamiltonian and extend the NEGF formalism to study near-field energy transfer in the presence of periodic time modulations.
 We derive general expressions for the energy current in the Floquet space without relying on the fluctuation-dissipation theorem.
-Additionally, we expand the energy current up to the second order of the driving amplitude when the electronic reservoir is periodically driven.
-Using numerical calculations, we demonstrate several effects induced by the driving, such as heat-transfer enhancement, heat-transfer suppression, and radiative cooling in a system consisting of Coulomb-coupled quantum dots.
+Additionally, we expand the energy current up to the second order of the driving amplitude.
+Using numerical calculations, we demonstrate several effects induced by the driving, such as heat-transfer enhancement, heat-transfer suppression, and cooling in a system consisting of Coulomb-coupled quantum dots.

 The paper is structured as follows.
-In Sec.~\ref{sec:II}, the model Hamiltonian and the derivation of the radiative energy currents from two perspectives are presented.
+In Sec.~\ref{sec:II}, the model Hamiltonian and the derivation of the energy currents from two perspectives are presented.
 Some of the details are provided in the appendices.
-In Sec.~\ref{sec:III}, we discuss the specific scenario where only the electronic reservoirs experience small periodic drivings.
+In Sec.~\ref{sec:III}, we discuss the specific scenario of small driving amplitude.
 Section~\ref{sec:IV} is devoted to the numerical results of the system of Coulomb coupled quantum dots, along with their physical interpretations.
 Our work is summarized in Sec.~\ref{sec:V}.